Is Social Media Use Affecting Teens' Mental Health?

 What Should Parents Do?

 With knowing all this, parents must be concerned about the mental health of their kids.
-Here are some of the things they can do to make sure it doesn’t come to that point where their kids are suffering from bad mental health:
+Here are some of the ways you can adapt to make sure it doesn’t come to that point where their kids are suffering from bad mental health:

 - Communicate with them about the danger levels of social media and how it can play with their minds.
 You need to make sure they know what they are stepping into and how they should treat the difficult things that come their way.